shoeffner/mthesis/src/conclusion.md

 available.
 The cross-platform usage is not thoroughly tested, but \Gaze{} builds successfully on macOS and Ubuntu 14.04 and its tests pass on both those platforms as well.
 The software fulfills many of its goals and is ready to use for eye tracking in feedback loops.
-For gaze tracking in research settings, however, some shortcomings detailed need to be resolved first.
+For gaze tracking in research settings, however, some shortcomings detailed below need to be resolved first.

 ## Evaluation of the geometric model

-The geometrical model proposed to track gaze is not working.
-While parts of it work well, other parts are not as successful.
-In the following sections, the individual parts will be evaluated.
+The geometrical model proposed to track gaze is not working as expected.
+Each individual part will be evaluated in the next sections to explain which ones are working and which ones are not.

 ### Face detection